NEW BOOK COMING SOON!

 In similar fashion, if an atheist evolutionist has an encounter with Jesus, and decides to follow Christ… is the evolutionist saved?
 Yes!
 Absolutely!
 Praise God!

 Hopefully this new believer will join a home group or get plugged into a ministry that will disciple them in the Word of God.
 The new believer, still an evolutionist will start to notice the reverberation of special creation throughout all of scripture, yet discount it because they subscribe to evolution.
 When their new Lord Jesus speaks about sin and a literal Adam, in order to keep hold of evolution, they must believe Christ used metaphor or needs His words to be “interpreted” correctly.
 The compromise will grow and grow until, their thoughts are not, “Jesus is Lord, I need to trust Him,” but “Evolution is a fact, I must make sure this new faith in Jesus does not de-validate a Darwinian view of origins.”

-Like the thief, they will have to make choices that are in the posture of following Christ, or in the posture of leaning to their own understanding.
+Much like if the thief on the cross next to Jesus lived a full life, the Christian Evolutionist will have to make choices that are in the posture of following Christ, or in the posture of leaning to their own understanding.
 If they fail to renew their mind with the mind of Christ and ultimately see the Word of God as second in authority to evolutionary ideas, at that point, their choice is one that determines salvation.
 A maturing follower of Christ will loosen their grip on evolution, and will have an increasing sense of value for the authority of scripture.

 Theistic evolution is scientifically and theologically irrational.
 It is in direct conflict with the doctrine of original sin.
 Theistic evolution discounts an exhaustive list of scriptures breathed by God.

 The Vineyard Movement and all Christian churches that value scripture cannot continue (in a state of honesty/integrity) without addressing the issue of theistic evolution in one of two ways.